31 genera

 Flowers: June-August

-Distribution: Widely distributed across Washington; Alaska south to Oregon, east in the mountains to Montana and Utah.
+Distribution: Widely distributed in the mountainous areas in Washington; British Columbia to Oregon, east to Alberta, Montana, and Wyoming.

-Habitat: Open areas, mid- to high elevations in the mountains.
+Habitat: Open areas, middle to high elevations in the mountains.

 Origin: Native